 The Master of Science degree program is designed to provide students with intensive course work in the various communication disorders and with a wide variety of challenging clinical rotations both on and off campus.
 Research opportunities are available under the direction of the graduate faculty.
 Graduates are prepared to take positions in hospitals, community speech and hearing centers, private practices, schools and other related settings, and to pursue additional graduate education at the doctoral level.
-All graduates meet the academic and clinical requirements for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association, and the Oklahoma license in Speech-Language Pathology.
+All graduates meet the academic and clinical requirements for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language Pathology.
 Additionally, most students elect to earn the state teaching certificate required to practice speech-language pathology in the Oklahoma school system.
 The program holds national accreditation from the Council on Academic Accreditation of the American Speech-Language-Hearing Association.